Avwerosuo25/Avwerosuo25/README.md

 # Hi there, I'm Kelvin 👋

-#### I am enrolled in the ALX 1 Year Software Engineering Programme.
+#### I am currently enrolled in the ALX Software Engineering Programme.

 #### I am a Certified Python Developer.
 Python got more interesting for me when I discovered Django.
 I haven't looked back since then.